Saichethan/TRACT/README.md

 # **Tweets Reporting Abuse Classification Task**

-In recent decade we have noticed a considerable increase of reports or confession posts of abuse victims on twitter.
-Most of the times victims does not report it to their guardians or the concerned authorities.
-Teenagers and minorities are most affected group of abuse.
-Part of these victims tweet about their incident to let go of pain and suffering or as a cry for help.
-Identifying such reports are challenging because of unavailability of annotated training data, and high degree of data sparsity.
-To address this we are hosting TRACT in DSC OMG
+In recent decades we have noticed a considerable increase in reports or confession posts of abuse victims on twitter.
+Most of the time victims do not report it to their guardians or the concerned authorities.
+Teenagers and minorities are the most affected group of abuse.
+Part of these victims tweets about their incident to let go of pain and suffering or as a cry for help.
+Identifying such reports are challenging because of the unavailability of annotated training data, and a high degree of data sparsity.
+To address this we are hosting TRACT in **[DSC OMG](https://dscomg.com/)** A.K.A Online Mega Event.

 * We release the first small scale manually annotated corpus for abuse classification problem
 * Propose a shared task for this problem **TRACT**